-I cling to Satyagraha, even though I understand it less well than a Sudanese mother might, the vaccine for which she will take great pains to save her child.
-We have this in common: we have something precious to save, we know it works, and neither of us cares whether we understand it or not—be it vaccine or Satyagraha.
+I cling to Satyagraha, even though I understand it less well than a Sudanese mother might, the vaccine for which she will go to great lengths to save her child.
+We have this in common: we have something precious to save, we know it works, and neither of us cares whether we understand it or not ― be it vaccine or Satyagraha.
 Expert medics may save her child; expert verifactors may save the world.
 We lay people can only hope.
 Bring it on at any cost!

 · Do not avoid confrontation.
 Avoidance merely prolongs the underlying conflict.
-Instead, welcome peaceful contradiction and the light it may cast on your truth.
+Instead, welcome peaceful contradiction and the light they may cast on your truth.

 · Stay open to communication and criticism.
 Each side has only a partial view.
 The perspective of the Other is essential to sort truth from untruth.